zeroincombenze/tools/templates/default_proposals_for_enhancement.rst

+.. $if git_orgid == 'zero'
-If you have a proposal to change this module, you may want to send an email to
-<moderatore@odoo-italia.org> for initial feedback.
+|en| If you have a proposal to change this module, you may want to send an email to <cc@shs-av.com> for initial feedback.
 An Enhancement Proposal may be submitted if your idea gains ground.

+|it| Se hai proposte per migliorare questo modulo, puoi inviare una mail a <cc@shs-av.com> per un iniziale contatto.
+.. $elif git_orgid == 'oia'
+If you have a proposal to change this module, you may want to send an email to <moderatore@odoo-italia.org> for initial feedback.
+An Enhancement Proposal may be submitted if your idea gains ground.
+.. $fi